coderafting/memsearch/README.md

 Users may provide an `opts-map` with keys `:maintain-actual?` and `:valid-word-fn`.

 - When `:maintain-actual?` is `true`, the actual indexed words are saved along with the encoded form of the words.
 Ofcourse, maintaining actual words will consume additional space.
 - The value of `:valid-word-fn` is a custom word validator that users may provide.
-The library uses its own validator as default validator.
+The library uses its own validator as the default validator.
 The value of `:valid-word-fn` is a single arity function that takes one word (string) and returns boolean.

 Examples below: